Cards, Flowers, Gifts, and Family Scenes for Mother's Day

 Mother's Day Traditions, Gifts & Spring Symbols

-How Mother's Day Became a Modern Holiday
+The Origins of Mother's Day as a Modern Holiday

 Mother's Day in the United States grew out of several nineteenth-century efforts to honor mothers, improve public health, and remember the work women did inside families and communities.
 Anna Jarvis is usually named most often because she campaigned for a formal day after the death of her mother, Ann Reeves Jarvis, who had organized mothers' groups and community work in West Virginia.
 Jarvis wanted a national day of respect, and her campaign gained support quickly enough that President Woodrow Wilson issued a proclamation in 1914 recognizing Mother's Day.
 That federal step helped turn a regional observance into a national holiday that schools, churches, newspapers, and stores could all recognize on the same calendar date.